Energinet-DataHub/geh-core/source/App/documents/registrations/subsystem-authentication.md

 ## ASP.NET Core Web API

 Endpoint authorization is enforced by using the `Authorize` attribute.
-If the `AllowAnonymous` atttribute (or no attribute) is specified, the endpoint is not protected and allow anonymous access.
+If the `AllowAnonymous` attribute (or no attribute) is specified, the endpoint is not protected and allow anonymous access.

 ### Configuration of Authentication